Last updated: 19/02/2025

 Deepal S07

-Deepal is a sub-brand of the Chinese automotive giant Changan, and is among a wave of new brands that entered the Australian market during 2024.
-A single rear-wheel drive S07 variant is available, competing with a growing number of similarly sized electric SUVs such as the Tesla Model Y. Initial pricing has now been released and first deliveries are expected in December 2024.
+Deepal is a sub-brand of the Chinese automotive giant Changan, and is among the wave of new brands that recently entered the Australian market.
+A single rear-wheel drive S07 variant is available, competing with a growing number of similarly sized electric SUVs such as the Tesla Model Y.

 Read more about Deepal.